kylecorry31/ML4K-AI-Extension/README.md

 2. Use the "set Key" block with the API key you obtained to initialize the extension.

+3. Classify the text or image.
-3. (a) If using ML4K to classify text, use the "ClassifyText" block with the text to classify.
+  If using ML4K to classify text, use the "ClassifyText" block with the text to classify.
-3. (b) If using ML4K to classify images, use the "ClassifyImage" block with the image path to classify.
+  If using ML4K to classify images, use the "ClassifyImage" block with the image path to classify.

 4. Use the "GotClassification" block to retrieve the classification once it is completed.